OFAI/million-post-corpus/README.md

 ## Data Set Description

-[Der Standard](http://derstandard.at) is an Austrian daily broadsheet newspaper.
+[DER STANDARD](http://derstandard.at) is an Austrian daily broadsheet newspaper.
 On the newspaper's website, there is a discussion section below each news article where readers engage in online discussions.
 The data set contains a selection of user posts from the 12 month time span from 2015-06-01 to 2016-05-31.
 There are 11,773 labeled and 1,000,000 unlabeled posts in the data set.
 The labeled posts were annotated by professional forum moderators employed by the newspaper.

 The data set contains the following data for each post: